- Peter Crisafulli, Minister of Music – ext. 223, email

 The Rev. Nathaniel Jung-Chul Lee

-A native of the Washington D.C. area, coming to All Saints in 2015 was a sort of homecoming for Nate, after a decade and a half of “wandering in the wilderness.”
-This return to the city he loves came by way of Texas, where he spent the last four years completing work toward his Ph.D. in Religion at Baylor University.
-Nate was stationed as priest at two places during his doctoral work: St. Mark’s Episcopal Church (Austin, TX), where he was Assistant Rector from 2014-2015; and the Episcopal Church of the Holy Spirit (Waco, TX), where he was the Curate from 2011-2014.
-During this time, Nate also often travelled across the Diocese of Texas and the Diocese of Dallas to supply for parishes in need of clergy.
+A native of D.C., coming to All Saints in 2015 was a sort of homecoming for Nate, after fifteen years “wandering in the wilderness.”
+This return to the city he loves came by way of Texas, where he spent four years completing work toward his Ph.D. in Religion at Baylor University.
+Nate served as priest at two places during his doctoral work: St. Mark’s (Austin, TX), where he was Assistant Rector from 2014-2015; and Church of the Holy Spirit (Waco, TX), where he was the Curate from 2011-2014.
+During this time, Nate also often travelled across the dioceses of Texas and Dallas to supply for parishes in need of clergy.

 One of these occasions of supply turned out to be particularly significant.
-On July 21st, 2012, Nate was asked to officiate the wedding between John Roy Foster and Julie Ann Heller at St. Alban’s Episcopal Church in Waco.
+On July 21, 2012, Nate officiated the wedding between J.R.
+Foster and Julie Heller.
 Standing beside Julie that day was her twin sister, Janna Heller.
-Almost exactly three years later, on July 18th, 2015, Nate and Janna were standing beside each other again—only this time, at their own wedding.
-Janna likes to say: “We met when he married my twin sister.”
+Almost exactly three years later, Nate and Janna were standing beside each other again—only this time, at their own wedding.
+Nate and Janna had their first child, Ezekiel Sang-Hun Lee, in December 2016.

-Prior to Texas, Nate spent two years in Durham, NC, pursuing another post-graduate degree (Th.M.) at Duke University.
-He wrote his Th.M. thesis on the theology of language, articulating how language operates in the organization of social performances.
+Prior to Texas, Nate spent two years in Durham, NC, pursuing another graduate degree (Th.M.) at Duke University.
 While at Duke, Nate again served two churches.
-Up until his ordination to the priesthood, which took place in Goodson Chapel at Duke in February 2011, Nate served as Deacon at the Episcopal Church of the Holy Family (Chapel Hill, NC).
-Following his ordination, he served as the Assistant Vicar of St. Mark’s Episcopal Church (Roxboro, NC).
+Up until his ordination to the priesthood in February 2011, Nate served as Deacon at the Church of the Holy Family (Chapel Hill, NC).
+Following his ordination, he served as the Assistant Vicar of St. Mark’s (Roxboro, NC).
 During this time, Nate also worked as the Research Associate for Professor Stanley Hauerwas, whom Time Magazine called “The Best Theologian in America.”
-Nate worked with Dr. Hauerwas to produce two books: War and The American Difference: Theological Reflections on Violence and National Identity and Working with Words: On Learning to Speak Christian.
+Nate worked with Dr. Hauerwas to produce two books: War and The American Difference and Working with Words.
 Nate’s own publication credits include Political Theology, The Trinity Journal, and The Living Church.

 The Rev. Theodore Lewis